 When to work out while intermittent fasting

 Whatever kind of exercise you do, you’re gonna need to think through the timing of your meals.
-When is it best to hit your workout as an intermittent faster?
+When is the best time to hit your workout as an intermittent faster?

 Before your eating window